 Edge computing allows software to be decoupled from hardware.
 That means that the development of services can be detached from the development of physical equipment.
 Because software development cycles are shorter than hardware development cycles, it gives car makers and service providers a whole new kind of flexibility.
 Services can be added and updated even after the car has been sold.
 Traditional over-the-air software updates in automotive have targeted the update of the complete firmware in one or more ECUs (electronic control units).
 With edge computing, discrete function updates can be provided to individual cars and their ECUs.
 One can compare it to updating individual apps on a smartphone, instead of updating its entire operating system.

 Increased local processing power

-Edge computing in cars will be required to handle the exponential growth of data, as the number of sensors will grow when cars get more and more intelligent.
-As edge computing is a decentralized extension of the computing cloud, limitations in terms of car computing power and network capacity can be circumvented.
+Edge computing in cars will be required to handle the exponential growth of data; especially as the number of sensors will grow when cars get more and more intelligent.
+Since edge computing is a decentralized extension of the computing cloud, limitations in terms of car computing power and network capacity can be circumvented.
 When sufficient computing power is available, this opens up the potential for machine learning and artificial intelligence, as well as a smarter way of handling situations when the car is offline.
 For example, if there is no internet connectivity during an emergency call, but voice call is possible, the edge code can audibly announce the vehicle location to the call center agent over the voice call, instead of sending it as a data message.